padrinobook/padrinobook/01-introduction.md

     $ padrino generate project hello-world

-We will go through each part:
+Let's go through each part of this command:

-- `padrino generate`: Tells Padrino to perform the generator with the specified options.
-The generate options can be used to create other **components** for your app like a **mailing system** or an **admin panel** to manage your database entries.
+- `padrino generate`: Tells Padrino to execute thegenerator with the specified options.
+The options can be used to create other **components** for your app like a **mailing system** or an **admin panel** to manage your database entries.
 We will handle these things in a further chapter.
 A shortcut for generate is `g` which we will use in all following examples.
 - `project`: Tells Padrino to generate a new app.
-- `hello-world`: The name of the new app and this is also the folder name.
+- `hello-world`: The name of the new app, which is also the folder name.

 The console output should looks like the following: